eBooks

 The Evolution of Vincent Calvino

-The weight of thirty years have inevitably changed Calvino.
-He was no superhero character.
-Like Don Quixote, Calvino never was Peter Pan or Bruce Wayne.
-He wasn’t even a super sleuth.
+The weight of thirty years will inevitably change all but a superhero character.
+Calvino was never a member of that club.
+He was no Peter Pan.
+No Bruce Wayne.
+Not even a super sleuth.
 He was very human.
 He did what he could do and often failed.
 He was who he was and didn’t pretend to be someone else.
-He exposed his flaws and defects.
-It never stopped him from chasing windmills.
-He had help along the way.
-Colonel Pratt and McPhail were his Sancho Penzas and Ratana, his secretary Dulcinea.
+He exposed his flaws and defects, accepted the inevitable verdict that all diamonds are flawed.
+Rather than rejecting the flaws, he embraced them and moved on.

 The books found under each decade of Calvino has its fan base.
 A lot of fans have stuck with all three decades.
+But it is human nature to prefer one thing over another.
+So why should it be any different with books?
+I’ve found that some of my readers tend to favor a certain period of time reflected in the Calvino books.
 I’d like to think most friends and readers share an interest in all three decades of Vincent Calvino’s life.
-But from conversations and reviews, there are some who prefer the books from a certain decade.
+But from conversations and reviews, there are some who positively don’t like a certain decade of my Calvino books but prefer others from a different era.
 What we like or dislike, our taste and preference are uniquely our own.

 The first decade: 1990 to 1999 (6 Calvino novels, 7 other books)